mbiesiad/supernovas-biesiada/README.md

 The main goal of this project is keep a data about supernovas co-discovered by me. ⭐ I'm focusing here on [Supernova Hunters](https://www.zooniverse.org/projects/dwright04/supernova-hunters/), citizen science (crowdsourcing) project by [Zooniverse](https://www.zooniverse.org/).
 I suppose it will be quite useful for me, I mean organize the data. ⭐

-Quick update: Since 2025 it can contains also data / results from [Kilonova Seekers](https://www.zooniverse.org/projects/tkillestein/kilonova-seekers/) project.
+Quick update: Since 2025 it may also contain data / results from the [Kilonova Seekers](https://www.zooniverse.org/projects/tkillestein/kilonova-seekers/) project.

 ## Table